◷ Reading Time: 6 minutes

 Continue writing your expression

-When you are finished, press Enter and popup intelligence will chose the right expression for you
+When you are finished, press Enter and popup intelligence will choose the right expression for you

 Press Enter and the expression will be added to the Watch window list